Resume for Carpenter

 6. Certifications and Training

-If you’ve completed any particular training program or earned certifications directly related to carpentry, include the details on this page.
-This shows your dedication in professional development and ongoing education in the field.
+If you’ve completed any specific training programs or earned certifications directly related to carpentry, include the details within this category.
+This will prove your commitment to professional advancement and ongoing learning within the field.

 Example:

-OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) training course on construction safety protocols.
+OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) training on safety practices for construction.

 Please format the resume according to your needs.